Featured Projects

 Challenges

-- Customers relied on digital twin for critical operations like maneuver planning and fuel budgeting
+- Telemetry anomalies caused digital twin models to drift, impacting mission-critical operations like maneuver planning and fuel budgeting

 Solutions